1

 • This includes three-year corrosion protection system testing and recording 60-day rectifier readings, if applicable.

-• The owner/operator must complete an Annual Compliance Inspection.
+• The owner/operator must complete and submit an Annual Compliance Inspection.

 • The annual registration fee ($35 per tank) still applies.